-Digital asset management (often shortened to ‘DAM’) is a software solution that provides one centralised, searchable location for your brand’s images, videos and documents.
-Think of it like your brand’s single source of truth for all your assets and the home for all of your visual content. 🏡
+Digital asset management (DAM) is a software solution that provides one centralised, searchable location for your brand’s images, videos and documents.
+It’s the single source of truth for your digital assets and the home for all of your visual content. 🏡

-In this article, you’ll discover what a digital asset management system is, why it can be useful to your brand and how you can tell when it's time to purchase a DAM.
-By the end, you’ll be able to decide whether it’s the next best tool for your brand.
-(Spoiler: we think it is)!
+In this article, you’ll discover what a digital asset management system is, why it can be useful to your brand and how you can tell when it's time to purchase one.
+By the end, you’ll be able to decide whether DAM is the next best tool for your brand.
+(Spoiler: we think it is!).

-How do digital assets differ from any digital file?
 To put it simply, a digital asset is a type of file that provides value to your brand.
-The examples above are valuable because it takes time and money to create them and they contribute to your overall marketing and brand strategy.
-A screenshot of a landing page you like, or your own personal to-do list, on the other hand, wouldn’t be considered digital assets.
-They don’t provide any value to your brand.
+They take time and money to create and contribute to your overall marketing and brand strategy.
+Here are some common asset types that you’re probably using right now:

 What are the benefits of digital asset management?

-A great DAM should be built with your needs in mind.
+A great digital asset management tool should be built with your needs in mind.
 Every feature, function and integration should be designed to make your life easier.
 It’s as simple as that.
 Here’s an overview of digital asset management benefits.